 “Participants in the yoga group reported experiencing increased connectedness and gaining a coping strategy through yoga.
 The findings provide support for future large scale research to explore the effects of yoga for depressed women and the unique role of yoga in decreasing rumination.”

 Yoga helps stimulate feel-good chemicals in the brain (dopamine, endorphin, serotonin, and oxytocin), mitigate your stress response, and change your thought patterns to combat depression.

 Yoga Eases the Anxiety and Stress Caused By a Serious Health Condition

 Yoga can ease anxiety and worry caused by a serious health condition.
 In fact, it improves its symptoms and helps speed up the healing process.

 One of the most common serious health issues that women may face in their lives is breast cancer.
 Fortunately, yoga has shown beneficial effects for women with breast cancer.

 “Although limited by sample size, these pilot data suggest potential benefit of Restorative yoga (RY) on emotional outcomes and fatigue in cancer patients.
 This study demonstrates that a RY intervention is feasible for women with breast cancer; implications for study design and implementation are noted with an emphasis on program adoption and participant adherence.”

 Yoga Helps to Boost Your Memory

+As yoga improves your mental health, it also boosts your memory.
 Basically, it works by reducing physical tension and mental stress so you can improve your cognitive function, have more organized thoughts, and recall things easier.

 Yoga Can Keep Weight Gain Away